• Skip to main content

 Storage

-Store these chocolate treats in an airtight container at room temperature for up to a week.
+Store these treats in an airtight container at room temperature for up to a week.
 If the temperature is hot where you are, consider placing them in a cool, dry location.
 They may be refrigerated, but risk losing their crunch after a day or two.

 I kept some in the refrigerator overnight to test storage options, and mine were still crispy the next day.
 They didn't last long enough to test any further than that...